Being a Languages Subject Leader

 - At-a-glance confidence in full curriculum coverage.

-- A demonstration of the progression of knowledge and skills in languages right the way through KS2.
+- A demonstration of the progression of knowledge and The ability to do certain things well. in languages right the way through KS2.

 The topics are full of fresh ideas and plenty of cross curricular links to make learning more meaningful.

 There are a great number of useful language learning strategies that are great to have up your sleeve.
-To give you and your staff lots of helpful tips and tricks, this presentation covers some of the key elements to support vocabulary building, listening, reading and understanding as well as pronunciation.
+To give you and your staff lots of Helping someone or a situation to improve. tips and tricks, this presentation covers some of the key elements to support vocabulary building, listening, reading and understanding as well as pronunciation.
 Also, it includes a handy language learning quiz to help break the ice at your staff meeting!

 Cross Curricular Links

-There are a great number of cognates (words that are similar in both English and French) in science, making this a useful context for learning another language.
+There are a great number of cognates (words that are Something that is nearly the same as another thing. in both English and French) in science, making this a useful context for learning another language.
 In fact, learning languages through the context of other subjects leads to much more practical and meaningful subject knowledge development.

 Languages are so much more than matching words with their counterparts.
 It leads to a better understanding of English grammar and shades of meaning as well as their concept of how language began and how it continues to evolve.